anuksha11/Lane-Detection/README.md

   - For Halfdata_16.ipnyb use cidata_half dataset.
   - For Halfdata_8.ipnyb use cidata_half dataset.
   - For Fulldata_6.ipnyb use cidata dataset.
-  - Open the ipnyb file in Google Colab.The main model is in Halfdata_16.ipnyb file.
+  - Open the ipnyb file in Google Colab.The final model is in Halfdata_16.ipnyb file.
   - Open the needed dataset file in Google Drive and add shortcut to MyDrive.
   - Make sure you have the dataset file and colab file in same google account.
   - Run the code.